Archeology, Art and Cultural Heritage in Guatemala & Belize Program

 Studying abroad is the most effective way to learn a language.
 By immersing yourself in a different culture, you will continually hear and practice speaking the language you are trying to learn in its natural context.

 Casa Herrera brings interrelated disciplines together to study Pre-Columbian art, archaeology, history and culture in a historically significant and picturesque setting.
 The facility, which dates to 1680, is one of the great, original houses of colonial Antigua.
 As part of this semester study abroad program, students take courses from a UT faculty, and experience culture through intensive language at a local language school.
 All classes are taught in English.
 In addition, students have the opportunity to learn Spanish or Kaqchikel Maya language.

-Enroll in the program and get credits for the following classes:
+Enroll in the Archeology, Art and Cultural Heritage program in Guatemala & Belize and get credits for the following classes:

 The Archeology of Mesoamerica

 ANT 324L / ARH 374 / LAS 327